The Daily Parker

 Politics, Weather, Photography, and the Dog

-Welcome to an extra stop on the Brews and Choos project.
+Welcome to stop #123 on the Brews and Choos project.

 Dogs OK?
 Yes